About Career and Success Coaching

 identifying optimum career choices based their assessed interests.

-Career counseling services are also available for non-SCC students for a fee of $75.
+Career coaching services are also available for non-SCC students for a fee of $75.

 Appointments with non-SCC students will be conducted during non-peak time periods.